masteranonime/masteranime-dl/README.md

 ## Installing

 Currently, this script only works on Linux with `chromium-browser` and `chromedriver`.
-It should be able to work on other platforms with other drivers, but that's left as an exercise for the reader.
+It should be able to work on other platforms with other browsers and their drivers, but that's left as an exercise for the reader.

 ```bash